This article starts with general principles applicable to all industries

 one of the biggest. opportunities to reduce half the cost for power generation

-and eliminate the vast majority of the cost for heat production for industrial
+currently needed to track the sun, which also comprises the vast majority of the cost for heat production

 In order to scale up solar power:

 - All the parts and raw materials must be readily available